Researchers at Cisco Talos just published a report documenting a giant-sized IoT botnet known as VPNFilter.

-IoT is short for internet of things and refers to all those internet-connected devices in our lives that are small enough, and cheap enough, and everyday enough, that we forget they’re really just tiny computers in much the same way that our laptops and mobile phones are computers.
+IoT is short for internet of things and refers to all those internet connected devices in our lives that are small enough, and cheap enough, and everyday enough, that we forget they are really just tiny computers in much the same way that our laptops and mobile phones are computers.

-As a result, IoT devices often end up attracting little or no attention to cybersecurity while they’re being designed, when they’re shipped, or after they’re installed.
+As a result, IoT devices often end up attracting little or no attention to cybersecurity while they are being designed, when they are shipped, or after they are installed.

 And a botnet refers to a robot network, also known as a zombie network.

-That’s where crooks implant malware on thousands, or even hundreds of thousands, of computers at the same time, in such a way that they can secretly send programmatic commands to each of them – one by one, or all at the same time.
+That is where crooks implant malware on thousands, or even hundreds of thousands, of computers at the same time, in such a way that they can secretly send programmatic commands to each of them – one by one, or even all of them at the same time.

 How bots work

 Typically, each bot in the botnet regularly calls home, using some sort of network request, to one or more servers operated by the crooks.

 On calling home, each zombie computer fetches instructions on what to do next, instructions that often include commands such as “here is a new software module to install and add to your menagerie of dirty tricks.”

 In other words, zombie networks are not only able to mount large scale simultaneous attacks all across the globe, they can also adapt and update themselves to include malware capabilities that the crooks feel like adding later on.